 Learn about signing in to the Admin Console, managing Experience Cloud user permissions and product profiles, and browser support.

-Managing users in the Admin Console introduces new terms, interfaces, and navigation.
-The following information describes these changes and provides links to additional help resources.
-This help supplements the information in the Enterprise Administration User Guide for all Adobe cloud products.
+The following information is specifically for Experience Cloud applications.
+This information supplements the broader administrative information in the Enterprise Administration User Guide for all Adobe cloud products.

 User Account Migration

 An Analytics user ID migration tool is available to help Analytics administrators migrate user accounts from Analytics User Management to the Adobe Admin Console.

 The account migration is being rolled out to customers in phases.
 Adobe will notify and assist you when it is your time to migrate existing user accounts from Admin Tools > User Management to the Admin Console.

 After the migration, users sign in using their Adobe ID (or Enterprise ID) and authenticate to their Experience Cloud solutions and services at experience.adobe.com.
 If users attempt to sign in via legacy logins (my.omniture.com, sc.omniture.com and experiencecloud.adobe.com) they are redirected to experience.adobe.com.

 For more information, see Analytics User ID Migration

 In Adobe Target, a workspace is a product profile.
 It lets an organization assign a specific set of users to a specific set of properties.
 In many ways, a workspace is similar to a report suite in Adobe Analytics.

 A tenant in Campaign displays as a product in the Admin Console Products page.